 While there are some reports or rumors that state squats are bad for your knees, studies do not agree with this statement.

-Other studies have been conducted to assess the load of squats (and some of its parameters such as weight and depth) on the knees.
+Other studies have been conducted to assess the load of squats (and some of its parameters s and depth) on the knees.

 A 1989 paper published in Medicine and Science in Sports and Exercise studied the effects of squats on knee stability.
 The study had a hundred male and female volunteers participate in an eight-week training program with multiple groups (control group, full squat group, and half squat group).
 Using a knee ligament arthrometer to measure knee stability, the study concluded that both full and half squats did not have any effect on the knee stability of the participants.